 If English is not your native language, you can choose another language and follow the transcript on the right side of the video.
+We are working on adding more languages.
 You can rewind the video either by clicking on the timing bar below the video, or by scrolling back the text to where you want it, and clicking there.
 You can also slow down or speed up the video.

 Our courses are aimed at adults.
 Therefore, you set your own pace and work at the times that best suit you.You can log out of Didasko whenever you wish.
-When you return later, you are automatically taken to the exact place in the course where you were before.
-You decide on your own pace of learning.
-You can also pause, rewind, slow down or speed up a video to make it easier to follow.
-You can watch any video as many times as you like, and you can even download videos onto your computer or smart phones if you wish.
+When you return later, you are automatically taken to where you were before.
+On some browsers, you can pause, rewind, slow down or speed up video playback to make it easier to follow.
+You can watch any video as many times as you like.

 But before you tackle these courses, we recommend you do the short tutorial course "How to use Didasko", which shows you how to take any course on Didasko.
 Here you will learn how to:

 This course will help you to proceed to your first real course with confidence.

 Exams and Certificates

 At the end of each module there is a short exam, usually in the form of a multiple-choice quiz.
 To earn a certificate, you must pass every module quiz in the course.
 These exams are not easy to complete, as long as you have watched and understood all the video lectures.

 You can print out your certificate, but Didasko retains an digitally signed copy you can refer to.
 For more information on certificates, click here.

 See an overview of the starter courses we offer